shaniadolphin/doc-rk3328-cc/README.md

-# Getting Started

-To get started, read [STARTED](STARTED.md) document.

-Below is the template of the board's `README.md`.

-### Firefly-Board Manual
+### ROC-RK3328-CC Manual

-This is the manual of the Firefly-Board board.
+This is the manual of the ROC-RK3328-CC board.

 The manual can be built by: